-- 6. What are the targeted industries and occupations and how were they determined using primary and secondary supply and demand data? - B. Describe the development and implementation of sector initiatives for in-demand industry sectors or occupations for the planning region. (§ 679.510(a)(1)(iii))
+B. Describe the development and implementation of sector initiatives2 for in-demand industry sectors or occupations for the planning region.

-Regions should consider the following questions when responding to this requirement:
+[Regions should consider the following questions when responding to this requirement:

 - 1. What sectors / industries / occupations / skills are the regional priorities and how was this determined?
 (This question refers to how the targeted sectors / industries were ranked to establish a priority.
 Explain how the status of growing, maturing and emerging was factored into the ranking.) - 2.
 What sector-based partnerships exist in the region?
 If any exist, are they business-led and what is their role in planning? - 3.
 What other public-private partnerships exist in the region that could support sector strategies and what is their role in planning? - 4.
 What neutral conveners with the capacity to help establish sector partnerships exist in the region and what is their role in planning? - 5.
-How well do the existing skills of job seekers match the demands of local businesses?
+How well do the existing skills of job seekers match the demands of local businesses?]